 Keep in touch: If you've gone home for the weekend or vice versa, drop them a text or call to see how they are.
 It can be as simple are 'are you okay?' this will show them they have someone who cares about them and you're a pretty good friend!

 Tag them: Whether it's a hilarious video on Facebook or a funny meme on Instagram, tag them, if you think it's something they would find funny, then you're probably right.
 If it puts a smile on their face or even makes them laugh, then it's totally worth it.

 Give them a hug: Never underestimate the power of a hug.
 Everyone needs a hug every once in a while, this effective gesture could be exactly what they need.
 Who else are they going to get a hug from if it isn't their best mate?

-Empower them: This could be as simple as paying them a compliment.
+Empower them: This could be paying them a compliment.
 If they've made dinner that looks or smells good, let them know.
 If they've made more of an effort to look nice, tell them!
 Making them feel good about themselves will help improve their mood, it's so easy to do.